 With that in mind, we’ve taken Avada for a test drive to see how easy it is to use and whether or not it lives up to the hype.

-What Type of Theme is Avada?
+What Type of Theme Is Avada?

 Before we get started, it’s worth noting that there are two schools of thought when it comes to WordPress theme design.
-The first is that themes should be built for a specific type of website, with a minimal set of customization options and limited additional functionality; the second is that themes should be multipurpose, and include as many features, page templates, customization settings and options as possible to enable you to build any type of website with one package.
+The first is that themes should be built for a specific type of website, with a minimal set of customization options and limited additional functionality.
+The second is that themes should be multipurpose, and include as many features, page templates, customization settings and options as possible to enable you to build any type of website with one package.

 If this isn’t the type of theme you’d consider buying, then this review is unlikely to change your mind.